 A severed snake image, in two pieces, had first appeared in a 1685 book in France accompanied by the words “se rejoindre ou mourir” (will join or die).
 And Franklin might also have been inspired by rattlesnake images drawn by nature historian Mark Catesby.

-The emblem image gained considerable attention as the Albany Congress approached.
+The emblematic image gained considerable attention as the Albany Congress approached.
 The Congress met in June and July, where Franklin proposed an early version of a unified colonial government.
 A President General appointed by the crown and a Grand Council of representatives would be appointed by each of the colonies.
 Franklin’s government was limited in scope: It could provide for joint military protection and also levy taxes.
 The Congress approved the plan, but the British government and the colonies never acted on it.

 In later years, the Join or Die cartoon resurfaced on important occasions.
 The emblem reappeared in colonial newspapers during the Stamp Act crisis.
 Versions of the snake cartoon appeared in newspapers during the American Revolutionary War, sometimes as part of a masthead.
 And the snake cartoon was used by both sides during the Civil War.